Markoff triples and Nielsen equivalence in $\text{SL}_2(\mathbb{F}_p)$: Overview of the remaining sections

-Throughout the paper $R$ is an integral domain and $F$ is its field of fractions.
+Throughout the paper, $R$ is an integral domain and $F$ is its field of fractions.
 We use $\overline{F}$ to denote the algebraic closure of $F$ and $\overline{R}$ to denote the integral closure of $R$ in $\overline{F}$.
 There are reminders of this notation throughout.

 The definitions below, just like the term \textit{Markoff triple}, depend on the value of $\kappa$ that determines the Markoff equation.
-Since we so rarely have occasion to consider two distinct values of $\kappa$ at once (only in the proof of Proposition \ref{prop:reduction}), the subscript $\kappa$ is suppressed in notations.
+Since we so rarely have occasion to consider two distinct values of $\kappa$ at once (it only happens in the proof of Proposition \ref{prop:reduction}), the subscript $\kappa$ is suppressed in notation.

 \begin{notation}For a fixed $\kappa\in R$, let $\cM(R)\subseteq R^3$ denote the set of Markoff triples.\end{notation}